tiagomelojuca/otclient-wiki/Module-Tutorial.md

 ```
 I stated earlier that we called the function connect inside `init()`.
 Now that we are terminating the module we need to disconnect the callbacks from the set signal calls.
 This is done via the `disconnect(...)` function.

+With these main things covered you can pretty much do what you like within the module.
+You can carefully construct and craft it to suit what you need.
+Follow on through the tutorial to extend your knowledge of creating modules and also working within otclients module environment.

+# Some helpful guidance

+* How to test your modules effectively